 Don't you wish you had a Marauder's Map?
 That technology is beyond our reach, but we are inordinately skilled at making t-shirt transfers.

 Ed has been part of making hundreds (thousands?) of things with Iron-On Transfers.
-Once or twice a year he teaches an Entrepreneurship class to Grade 11 students.
+Once or twice a year he teaches an Entrepreneurship class for Grade 11 students.
 Their major project is to work together to be a company and create a project to sell.
 Not just plan it - make it and sell it.
 Eight times out of ten they choose a product that is customized with an Iron On Transfer.

 This man has skills.
 And we're passing them onto you - below are the simple steps of how we made these Marauder's Map t-shirts - and we're sharing the printable template for you to make your own!